Saturday, 26 December 2015

 I love Saturdays because I wake up early, get a coffee from Tim Horton's, and do some sewing.
 Today I made another Player Two infinity scarf for my Etsy shop.
 I found that if you roll the scarf up and wrap the bow band around it, it becomes compact, and perfect for storage.

-Thursday, 10 September 2015
+Thursday 10 September 2015

-Player Two Infinity Scarf with Bow Band
+Player 2 Patterns: Infinity Scarf with Bow Band

 This is my latest project.
 I've made this type of infinity scarf before, but this time I added a removable bow band.
 I've posted this particular item for sale in my Etsy shop: Player Two Apparel

-Thursday, 20 August 2015
+Thursday 20 August 2015

 Re-make of Simplicity 2315 Skirt (with Modifications)